graphcore/examples/tutorials/poplar/tut7_matrix_vector_opt/README.rst

 output value.

 This tutorial uses a simple algorithm to estimate the best way of splitting the data across the tiles in order to get the best performance.
-The Poplibs matrix-multiply functions use a similar, but more sophisticated, method that also considers the best instructions to use and different ways of reshaping the tensor data.
+The PopLibs matrix-multiply functions use a similar, but more sophisticated, method that also considers the best instructions to use and different ways of reshaping the tensor data.